Addepar/backup-monkey/README.rst

                             The name of the role that backup-monkey will assume when doing a cross-account snapshot.
 E.g. --cross- account-role Snapshot
+      --ratelimit RATELIMIT
+                            Time to wait in seconds between subsequent requests to the AWS API.
+E.g. --ratelimit 5

 Examples
 --------